The brief from the editor of Creative Moment is consistent. Find something to review, about which you feel passionate.

 It is not difficult to become passionate and angry about children dying through famine, malnutrition, poverty, war or other needless human tragedy – but it's much more difficult to do something about it.
 Just look at what is going on in Yemen and the sense of helplessness when viewing the images of the school bus (with most of its occupants) blown away by a Saudi missile.

-So, it is hugely uplifting to see the campaign launched by The United Nations’ World Food Programme (WFP) towards the end of September aimed at stirring global audiences into action to tackle global hunger.
+So, it is hugely uplifting to see the campaign launched by The United Nations World Food Programme (WFP) aimed at stirring global audiences into action to tackle global hunger.

 The campaign launch coincided with the annual United Nations General Assembly session in New York and has been running on cinema screens across 28 countries, thanks to the support of Sawa, the Global Cinema Advertising Association, as well as on Facebook and Instagram.